lsst/dp0-2_lsst_io/tutorials-examples/portal-images.rst

 1. Query for Images
 ===================

 1.1.
-Log into the Portal Aspect and check the “Use Image Search (ObsTAP)” box below “LSST DP0.2 DC2 Tables”.
+Log into the Portal Aspect, click on "DP02 Images" tab at the top.

 1.2.
 Under "Observation Type and Source", choose "Calibration Level" 3, which is for derived images such as deepCoadds and difference images.
 Leave the other options to their default settings except for the "Data Product Subtype" enter "lsst.deepCoadd_calexp".

 1.3.
 Under "Location", choose "Observation boundary contains point" from the drop-down menu and enter the coordinates "67.4579, -44.0802" - the known location of the SNIa from Portal tutorial 02.